Canon FD lens mount

+Overview

-The FD mount was based upon and replaced Canon's earlier FL mount (which in turn had replaced the R mount); FD-mount cameras can use FL lenses in stop-down metering mode.
+The FD mount is mechanically compatible with and replaced Canon's earlier FL mount,which in turn had replaced the R mount; FD-mount cameras can use FL lenses in stop-down metering mode and R lenses will mount, but must be used with manual aperture and stop-down metering.

 Though never officially explained by Canon, others have attempted to assign a meaning to the "FD" designation.
 One such attempt states that the "FD" notation stands for "Focal-plane shutter with Dual linkage for diaphragm control"; in actuality, there were two linkages and two signals: the automatic aperture lever, aperture signal lever, full aperture signal pin, and automatic exposure lock pin.
 This is twice the previous lens series, which used the "FL" designation, said to mean "Focal-plane shutter, Linked mount."

 Over the 21-plus years of production, Canon introduced 134 different FD lenses ranging from 7.5mm through 1,200mm in seventeen different fixed focal lengths and nineteen different zoom ranges, one of the most, if not the most, extensive manual focus lens lines ever produced.

 The Canon FD system enjoyed huge popularity in the 1970s and 1980s, when it established and grew a market share with professional photographers as well as having equipped over a million consumer users.
 Indeed, sales of the Canon AE-1 camera alone exceeded one million.

 Canon obsoleted the FD mount by its decision to create the all-electronic EF mount.
 Thus, the FD mount system, with limited provision for auto-focus, is now commercially obsolete, and Canon FD cameras and lenses are available for low prices on the second-hand market.
 This makes the system very attractive to 35mm film photographers who demand the highest optical quality, while not needing auto focus capability.

 FD lenses can be used on many mirrorless interchangeable-lens cameras with a suitable adapter.
 They are a popular alternative to modern lenses among some users, though they lack autofocus.

-Background
+Description

 The FD lens mount is a breech-lock mount, which is a variation of the common triple-flanged bayonet attachment.
 The advantage of the breech-lock over the bayonet is that neither the contact surfaces between the body and lens, nor the signalling mechanisms, rotate against each other when the lens is mounted.
 This prevents any mechanical wear, which could conceivably reduce the very precise lens-to-film distance or introduce communication errors between lens and body.

+The key pins and levers on the lens mount which transmit information mechanically between the lens and body include: